How Long Does Salt Stay in Soil and Its Effects on Plant Growth

 Rock salt is commonly used as a deicing agent during winter to clear roads, driveways, and sidewalks.
 While it improves safety and accessibility, it can have detrimental effects on lawns and plants.
 When rock salt is applied to icy surfaces, it melts and seeps into the soil.
 This causes dehydration and hinders plant growth and vitality.

-Related Post: How Far Apart to Plant Lavender for Optimal Growth?
+Related Post: How to Prune a Squash Plant for Optimal Growth

 One major problem caused by salt in the soil is dehydration.
 Salt removes moisture from the soil, leaving it dry and barren.
 As a result, plants are unable to absorb water and essential nutrients, leading to their dehydration and eventual death.
 Moreover, salt forms a crust on the soil surface, making it difficult for water to reach the plant roots.